Everest Base Camp Helicopter Tour With Landing

 Note: If travellers have more than 5 in the group, feel free to contact the operation team for a special discount.

-We have a number of other heli experiences in the Everest region that might be suitable for you, so don't worry if the one-day heli tour to EBC isn't your ideal trip.
-Each package has its own time duration, landing points, and highlights.
+Don't worry if the one-day heli tour to Everest isn't your ideal trip; we have a number of other heli experiences in the Everest region that might be a better fit for you.
+Each package has its own timeframe, landing points, and highlights.

-These Everest helicopter tours are ideal for tourists who want breathtaking views of the Himalayas without having to hike for several days or for hikers who want a quicker, more comfortable return after a strenuous hike.
+These Everest helicopter tours are ideal for tourists looking for breathtaking views of the Himalayas without having to hike for several days, as well as hikers looking for a faster, more comfortable return after a strenuous trek.

 Itinerary